MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsCallingLineIdentity.md

 ### -PolicyName
 The name (Identity) of the Caller ID policy to be assigned to the user.
 To remove an existing user level policy assignment, specify PolicyName as $null.
-(Note that this includes only the name portion of the Identity.
-Per-user policy identities include a prefix of tag: that should not be included with the PolicyName).

 ```yaml
 Type: String